dkzlv/micro-transform/README.md

 `npm install micro-transform`

+# Usage

-## Usage
+## `.setModelConfig`

-Use `.setModelConfig` to cherry-pick fields from a passed model.
+You can use this method to cherry-pick fields from a passed model.
+Possible values:

+1. `true` — this will include the field as is, without any transformations.
+2. `false` — this will exclude the field, that could be previously added by [asterisk operator](#asterisk-operator) or previously in the [chain](#immutability-and-chaining).
+3. function — we will execute it and pass both the model and the [context](#context) into this function.
+If it'll return `Promise`, we'll await for it (those are executed in parallel).

 ```ts
 import { createTransformer } from "micro-transform";